 yarn numbers

-Systems for sizing yarn fall into two basic types.
+Systems for sizing yarn fall into two basic traditional types, and a third modern one.

-1: The yarn number is based on the length of yarn needed to make up a specified weight.
-The finer the yarn, the higher the number.
+A: The yarn number is based on the length of yarn needed to make up a specified weight.
+The larger the number, the finer the yarn.
 Cotton, wool and linen are numbered with such systems.

-2: The yarn number is based on the mass of a specified length of yarn.
-The finer the yarn, the lower the number.
+B: The yarn number is based on the mass of a specified length of yarn.
+The larger the number, the heavier the yarn.
 Silk, synthetic fibers and jute are numbered with such systems.

-A fraction is used to describe the weight of multi-ply yarn.
-The numerator is the number of plies.
-The denominator is the cut or run number of the yarn as a whole, not of the plies separately.
-So, for example, 2/10s cut yarn would have two plies, and 3000 yards would weigh a pound.
+Many yarns consist of more than one ply.
+To describe the weight of multi-ply yarn both the number of plies and a yarn number must be given.
+A fraction is used: two numbers separated by a slash.
+The first number is the number of plies.
+The second number is the cut or run number of the yarn as a whole, not of the plies separately.
+So, for example, 2/10s cut wool yarn would have two plies, and 3000 yards would weigh a pound.
 In other words, the plies themselves would be 20-cut.

 Cotton

-In the United States, the yarn number for cotton yarns is based on the number of 840-yard hanks in a pound.
+In English-speaking countries, the yarn number is the number of 840-yard hanks in a pound.
+See lea.
 The convention for indicating plies resembles that for wool.
 Two-ply 20s would be written 2⁄20s or 20⁄2, and would be twice the weight, length for length, of single ply 20s yarn.

-In England and the United States, the yarns of these fibers are described by the number of leas in a pound, each lea of 300 yards.
+In England and the United States, the Irish system, by which the counts or lea number is the number of 300-yard leas in a pound.

 Linen has been spun as fine as 400s and even 600s, which are used in making fine lace.
 To achieve such fineness, Belgian hand spinners worked only in damp basements.